Updated – Jul, 2014

-Indian mobile industry is at the cross-roads now.
+India is the second largest market in the world by subscription after China.
+Indian telecom players saw hyper growth in the 10 years preceding 2011 but now the industry is at the cross-roads now.
 After growing at a fast pace in the last couple of years, the subscriber addition has declined significantly and the operator revenues are not growing.
 The interest of foreign players is waning and some of the operators are now in the process of shutting down their operations.
 The article would not only give an overview of the industry but would also delve into the reasons for the decline in the fortunes of this industry.
 Indian telecom industry has been hailed as the proof of India’s progress post liberalization.
 The country actually leapfrogged to the mobile platform bypassing the fixed line.
 Since in India, the fixed line subscribers are not even 5% of the mobile subscriber base, in this article, I am going to talk about mobile subscribers and its market only.
 The country was divided into 23 circles when the mobile phones were introduced in the country.
 Separate licenses were given out for each of the circles in 1994.
 The circles were classified as Metros, A, B or C depending upon the revenue potential for the circle with Metros & A circles expected to have the highest potential.
 The mobile operators brought in a lot of innovations like outsourcing of networks, focus on prepaid, etc. to make the mobile services affordable to the masses.
 As a result, the prices declined significantly over the years and the base continued to increase.
 The chart below gives a good overview of the various events in the industry over the years and the impact of the events on the adoption of the services.

 Till 2009, the number of operators was around 5-6 per circle which meant that there was enough competition to keep the prices down but there still some sanity in terms of profitable growth.
 The EBITDA levels till 2009 were almost 40%.
 However, in 2008, the Government issued licenses to 8 new operators taking the number of operators to 14.
 The only way the new operators could have got subscribers was by indulging in tariff wars and hence the tariff wars lead to sharp decline in rate per minute.
 The minutes of usage per customer did not increase with the falling rates so the overall revenues stagnated despite significant increase in subscriber additions.
 The new subscribers were from lower income groups who used the phone more as an incoming device bringing down the ARPU levels.
 The following table lists the current telecom circles and the mobile subscriber base in each of them:

 The above subscriber numbers are highly inflated by the operators as they vie for market share and spectrum.
-The real or active subscription levels are just 73% of the above reported numbers.
+The real or active subscription levels are just 87% of the above reported numbers (as per May‘14).
 Interesting analysis on the real subscriber base in India can be read at Ghost Mobile Subscribers in India.

 There are wide variations in the ratio of active subscribers to the reported subscribers.
 The old GSM players like Airtel, Idea and Vodafone have relatively clean operations while the new operators and the CDMA players are struggling to keep their subscribers active.
-The best of the lot is Idea with over 93% active base while the worst are the new operators like S Tel and Etisalat.
-No wonder both S Tel and Etisalat have decided to exit the telecom space.
+The best of the lot is Idea with over 98% active base while the worst are Loop and MTNL.
 Please note that the active subscribers have been calculated using VLR (Visitor Location Registry) as a proxy.
 Visitor Location Register (VLR) is a database – part of the GSM mobile phone system – which stores information about all the mobiles that are currently under the jurisdiction of the MSC (Mobile Switching Center) which it serves.
 This means that a subscriber cannot be present in more than one VLR at a time and hence can be used as a proxy for active subscriber base.
 The table below shows the wide variations across operators in terms of active subscriber proportion.

 Table 5: Key operator indicators – CDMA